Acrylic Paint Supplies – What You Need To Know Before Purchasing.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 1. An Inexpensive Medium

 For most of art history, paints were expensive.
-Acrylic paint helped buck that trend, and remains a less expensive option on average than many oil paints today.
+Acrylic paint helped buck that trend and remains a less expensive option on average than many oil paints today.

-On the one hand, it offers some nice variety, such as fluorescent and metallic options in over 30 different hues, making it perfect for class art projects.
+On the one hand, it offers some nice variety, such as fluorescent and metallic options in over 30 hues, making it perfect for class art projects.

-What’s more, while we’d all love our students to be inspired by Van Gogh, you probably don’t want them eating paint like he did during stress attacks, so if you’re painting with very young children who might do that, you’ll be pleased to know these paints are nontoxic.
+What’s more, while we’d all love our students to be inspired by Van Gogh, you probably don’t want them eating paint as he did during stress attacks, so if you’re painting with very young children who might do that, you’ll be pleased to know these paints are nontoxic.